-(a) The construct for silencing the pr-1S gene
+(a) The construct for the lipoxygenase 3 gene

-Both pr-1S-specific internal fragments of the construct were isolated from Solanum nigrum; the spacer between the two complementary fragments is derived from intron 3 of the pyruvate orthophosphate dikinase gene from Flaveria trinervia.
+Both lipoxygenase 3-specific internal fragments of the construct were isolated from S. ni-grum; the spacer between the two complementary fragments is derived from intron 3 of the pyruvate orthophosphate dikinase gene from Flaceria trinervia.
 S. nigrum is widespread in Central Europe.
-Pyruvate orthophosphate dikinase belongs to the primary enzymatic structure of plants with C4 physiology, such as maize.
+Pyruvate, orthophosphate dikinase belongs to the primary enzymatic structure of plants with C4 physiology, such as maize.

-The regulatory sequences used in the constructs are derived from CaMV and Agrobacterium tumefaciens.
+The regulation sequences used in the constructs are derived from CaMV and Agrobacterium tumefaciens.
 A. tumefaciens is widespread in the environment.
-In wild-type agrobacteria, the specified sequences are located on Ti-plasmids, which can be exchanged between different strains of Rhizobiaceae by conjugation.
+In wild-type Agrobacteria the sequences referred to above are found on the Ti-plasmids, which can be exchanged between different strains of Rhizobiaceae by conjugation.
 CaMV is a plant-infecting, double-stranded DNA virus commonly found in plants.